 The Flood Songs Project

-Our vision and goal is to alleviate the pain and trauma of those who have been affected by the floods, through music, songwriting and composition.
+As a team of music enthusiasts and industry professionals, we felt a deep sense of responsibility to contribute to the recovery efforts and support the local artists who were affected by the disaster.
+Our goal was to help alleviate the pain and trauma of those who have been affected by the floods, through music, songwriting and composition.

-Our hope is that by facilitating, and allowing a process for transformation into songs, we can help unite and heal the community.
+Our hope is that by facilitating and allowing a process for transformation into songs, we help unite and heal the community.

 Let's turn our pain into melodies.
 Our trauma into lyrics.